 Credit for Military Service

 The colleges of the Ventura County Community College District will recognize and grant credit to service personnel for formal educational training completed in the United States armed forces provided such credit is not a duplication of work taken previously.

 Service personnel may be allowed credit for formal service school courses offered by the United States military service recommended in the Guide to the Evaluation of Educational Experiences in the armed services of the American Council on Education.
-The credit allowed will be based upon the recommendations specified in the Guide.
+The credit allowed will be based on the recommendations specified in the Guide.

-Service personnel may be allowed full advanced standing credit for college level courses completed under the auspices of the Defense Activity for Nontraditional Education Support (DANTES) or the United States Armed Forces Institute (USAFI) as recommended in the Guide to the Evaluation of Educational Experiences in the Armed Services of the American Council on Education.
+Service personnel may be allowed full advanced standing credit for college-level courses completed under the auspices of the Defense Activity for Nontraditional Education Support (DANTES) or the United States Armed Forces Institute (USAFI) as recommended in the Guide to the Evaluation of Educational Experiences in the Armed Services of the American Council on Education.
 Such credit will be treated in the same manner and under the same policies as allowing credit from regionally accredited colleges and universities.

 Any work completed at a regionally accredited college or university by service personnel while in military service and for which the college or university issues a regular transcript showing the credits allowable toward its own degrees, will be allowed advanced standing credit toward the associate degree in the same manner as if the student had pursued the courses as a civilian.

 Service personnel should be aware that other colleges and universities may have different policies concerning credit for military educational training.
 There is no assurance that the granting of these units by the colleges of this district will be accepted by other institutions of higher education.
-Students must submit an official transcript of military course work to the Admissions and Records Office for evaluation.
+Students must submit an official transcript of military coursework to the Admissions and Records Office for evaluation.
 Contact the Counseling Office for more information.

 Requests for Transcripts